nextflow-io/nextflow/docs/install.md

 java -version
 ```

-If you don't have a compatible version of Java installed in your computer, it is recommend that you install it through [SDKMAN!](https://sdkman.io/), and that you use the latest LTS version of Temurin.
+If you don't have a compatible version of Java installed in your computer, it is recommended that you install it through [SDKMAN!](https://sdkman.io/), and that you use the latest LTS version of Temurin.
 See [this website](https://whichjdk.com/) for more information.

 To install Java with SDKMAN: